ziganiahs-ec/-case-study-procore-multifamily/README.md

 - Alignment between field teams and office stakeholders
 - Timely information, inmediate knowlege of the approval  responses of the External Teams

-Without disciplined workflows, there was risk of delayed responses and fragmented documentation.
+These conditions required disciplined workflows to maintain timely responses and consistent documentation across the project team.

 ---